python/cpython/Doc/library/pickle.rst

    This takes a binary file for writing a pickle data stream.

-   The optional *protocol* argument tells the pickler to use the given protocol;
-   supported protocols are 0, 1, 2, 3.
-The default protocol is 3; a
-   backward-incompatible protocol designed for Python 3.0.
+   The optional *protocol* argument tells the pickler to use the given protocol; supported protocols are 0, 1, 2, 3 and 4.
+The default protocol is 3; a backward-incompatible protocol designed for Python 3.

    Specifying a negative protocol version selects the highest protocol version supported.
 The higher the protocol used, the more recent the version of